RZiane/HT_CRISCO/README.md

 # Requirements:
 In order to use H-T workflow, you will need to install HOPS parser on your computer by following instructions on https://github.com/hopsparser/hopsparser and download [UD_Old_French-SRCMF-2.9-flaubert_base_cased+mlm-fro model](https://zenodo.org/record/6542539).
-In addition, you will need to download Presto dictionary file that is used for lemmatisation and tagset conversion(XXX) and the tagset conversion table(XXX).
+In addition, you will need to download Presto dictionary file that is used for [lemmatisation and tagset conversion](https://unicloud.unicaen.fr/index.php/s/YgfYJenQMKD8bEC) and the tagset conversion table(XXX).
 You can download the scripts from the GitHub project or execute them from the GitHub project using an environment such as [GitHub Desktop](https://desktop.github.com/)

 # Structure of the GitHub project:
 H-T_CRISCO project contains scripts for the five phases of the workflow that should be executed separately as the work on each text of the corpus progresses.